8 Artists Who Have Influenced, Inspired and Motivated Me Over the Years

-All creative people are inspired by something outside of themselves.
+All creative people are inspired by something outside themselves.
 That’s a fact.
-As artists we tend to build on what has come before us, and there are exceedingly few creative geniuses out there who are able to come up with something entirely new.
+As artists, we tend to build on what has come before us, and there are exceedingly few creative geniuses out there who are able to come up with something entirely new.

 Every artist has a group of other artists who they use for inspiration, motivation and who serve to influence their works.
 In my case there are a few people I credit with setting me down the path towards being an artist.

 Whilst I was at Luton Sixth Form College, I was introduced and inspired by various art movements and in particular the Bauhaus art movement.
 The Bauhaus was a German art school that combined fine art with crafts, and to this day continues to influence the curriculum’s of many Pre-University art courses around the world.

 I think it’s worth saying at this point, that you don’t have to go to University to be good at Art.
 However, I do believe you must practice, practice, practice and learn from others, whatever the discipline is.